 How to Clean the Camera Sensor, Automatically and Manually

 Previously, I discussed what a dust spot looks like, how it gets inside our camera, and how to detect it.
-Here is the link: Now it is the time to learn how we can get rid of it!
+Now is the time to learn how we can get rid of it!
 This article is mainly about how to clean the camera sensor.
-There are several different ways to clean the camera sensor, and I will discuss three very popular methods.
+There are several different ways to clean the camera sensor, and I will discuss three prevalent methods.

-Disclaimer: In sever dusty sensor cases that none of these methods help, you need to send out the camera to a camera repair shop for cleaning professionally.
+Disclaimer: In severe dusty sensor cases that none of these methods help, you need to send out the camera to a camera repair shop for cleaning professionally.

 In Camera Sensor Cleaning

-Most new DSLR and Mirrorless cameras come with some sort of “Sensor Cleaning” function.
-Although camera manufacturers use different terms for this function, but more or less it is the same technology.
+Most new DSLR and Mirrorless cameras come with a “Sensor Cleaning” function.
+Camera manufacturers use different terms for this function.
+However, more or less, it is the same technology.

-Navigate through the camera menu and you will find this function (as I mentioned before each manufacturer names this function a little different).
-When you activate it the camera shakes the sensor very rapidly which can cause the dust drops off the sensor.
+Navigate through the camera menu, and you will find this function (as I mentioned before, each manufacturer names this function a little differently).
+When you activate it, the camera shakes the sensor very rapidly, which can cause the dust to drop off the sensor.
 Here is the tip for you, repeat the cleaning three times in a row.
 The three times in a row is the magic number.

 In camera sensor cleaning

-In mild dust infected sensor after three times in camera cleaning, usually you get a clean sensor again.
-If the dust particles are very stubborn, that they are in many cases, you need to do a manual cleaning.
-There many different tools and approaches for clean the sensor manually.
-In this article I will cover two method, dry and wet cleaning.
+In mild dust-infected sensors, after three times in camera cleaning, you usually get a clean sensor again.
+If the dust particles are very stubborn and are, in many cases, you need to do manual cleaning.
+Here are some tips on how to clean the camera’s sensor manually.
+In this article, I will cover two methods, dry and wet cleaning.

-To clean the sensor manually in this method you need a fully charged battery and a large size blower like the one in the photo below.
+To clean the sensor manually in this method, you need a fully charged battery and a large size blower like the one I used in the photo below.